Firmsconsulting

 Inventory turnover ratio = Cost of goods sold/Inventory

 The result of this ratio is only meaningful in comparison.
-It can be compared to industry averages; to firms past inventory turnover ratios and to inventory turnover ratios of competitors.
+It can be compared to industry averages, to firms past inventory turnover ratios and to inventory turnover ratios of competitors.

 Industry averages differ significantly between industries for inventory turnover ratio.
 Inventory turnover is positive (higher than zero) as long as firm has any inventory.
 Generally high inventory turnover is considered to be a good indicator.